numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.fp16.hsin (a)

-   Calculates the trig sine function on the 16-bit floating point argument.
+   Calculates the trigonometry sine function on the 16-bit floating point argument.

-   Returns the 16-bit floating point result of the sin operation.
+   Returns the 16-bit floating point result of the sine operation.

 .. function:: numba.cuda.fp16.hcos (a)

-   Calculates the trig cosine function on the 16-bit floating point argument.
+   Calculates the trigonometry cosine function on the 16-bit floating point argument.

    Returns the 16-bit floating point result of the cosine operation.